Bill Oddie Goes Wild

-Bill Oddie Goes Wild was a British television series about natural history, presented by Bill Oddie.
+Bill Oddie Goes Wild is a British television series about natural history, presented by Bill Oddie.
 Three series were made.
 It was the successor to Bill Oddie's previous ornithological programme, Birding with Bill Oddie, which ended at the end of March 2000 after three series.

 Series 1

 This was a six-part series broadcast on Fridays in the UK on BBC Two at 7:30 pm from 5 January 2001.
 Presented by Bill Oddie the programme showed him as he visited six locations around Britain in search of a variety of wildlife – including birds, but also featuring sharks, snakes, dragonflies, badgers, bees, deer, squirrels and many more.
 The series was supposed to start in September 2000, but was delayed due to the Fuel protests in the United Kingdom until early 2001.

 As with the previous series, Birding with Bill Oddie, the programmes were only loosely scripted, and a lot of Oddie's dialogues were spontaneous and improvised.